othercriteria/vibectl/examples/k8s-sandbox/STRUCTURE.md

 - vibectl memory is initialized with challenge instructions
 - vibectl must infer kubectl commands to execute based on limited information
 - vibectl success is measured by external validation (poller)
+- Challenge difficulty can be adjusted to match vibectl's capabilities

 ## Configuration